cuthbertLab/music21/music21/doc/html/_sources/overviewMeters.txt

 The :attr:`~music21.stream.Stream.notes` property, while useful, only gathers Notes, Rests, or other subclasses of :class:`~music21.note.GeneralNote`.
 Notice that, in the above example, the :class:`~music21.key.KeySignature` and :class:`~music21.instrument.Insturment` objects, as apparent in the notation, have been removed.

-If we want to get all elements in the Stream except those that are a specific class, the :meth:`~music21.stream.Stream.getElementsByNotClass` method can be used.
+If we want to get all elements in the Stream except those that are a specific class, the :meth:`~music21.stream.Stream.getElementsNotOfClass` method can be used.
 In the example below, we gather all elements that are not TimeSignature objects, and then assign a new TimeSignature to the new Stream.

->>> sNew = sPart.flat.getElementsByNotClass(meter.TimeSignature)
+>>> sNew = sPart.flat.getElementsNotOfClass(meter.TimeSignature)
 >>> sNew.insert(0, meter.TimeSignature('2/4'))
 >>> sNew.show()